Thursday, March 25, 2021

 Bloomington's Five Most Unique Hikes

-Southern Indiana is full of hidden gems that make our landscape so interesting.
-Whether you're looking to explore hidden waterfalls or romp around a wetland preserve, we have hikes full of out-of-the-ordinary sights and experiences to give you a memorable journey into the outdoors.
+Southern Indiana is full of hidden gems that create magic within our landscape.
+Whether you're looking to explore secret waterfalls or romp around a wetland preserve, Bloomington has hikes full of beautiful sights and memorable outdoor experiences in store.

 Leonard Springs Nature Park

-Beautifully rugged, Leonard Springs was acquired by Bloomington in the early 1900s as a source of water for the area.
-When water started coming from other sources in Bloomington, the artificial lake on Leonard Springs' 95.5-acre property was dried, but there's still plenty to see in this area!
-Leonard Springs Trail, a rugged, 1.1-mile trek, will take you past Leonard and Shirley Springs, a wetland, two caves, and a variety of animal and plant life for observation!
+Beautifully rugged, Leonard Springs Nature Park was acquired by Bloomington in the early 1900s as a source of water for the area.
+When water started coming from other sources in town, the artificial lake on Leonard Springs' 95.5-acre property was drained — but there's still plenty to see in this area!
+Leonard Springs Trail, a rugged 1.1-mile trek, will take you past Leonard and Shirley Springs, a wetland, two caves, and a variety of animal and plant life for observation.

 Morgan-Monroe State Forest

 The beauty and remoteness found in the midst of this state forest will make you feel like you've stepped back in time.
-Featuring two 10 mile trails full of hills for the more seasoned hikers, three beautiful lakes to fish in, trails outfitted with environmental education information, and gold panning opportunities, Morgan-Monroe is one you won't want to miss if you're looking for some solitude among Earth's beauty.
-Remember to bring your Indiana fishing permit to fish, and grab a gold panning permit for free at the Forest Office!
+Featuring two 10-mile trails full of hills and two additional trails outfitted with environmental education information, Morgan-Monroe State Forest is a destination you won't want to miss if you're looking for some solitude among Earth's beauty.

 The Great Outdoors